-- VPAID: Helps video ad units to be interactive inside video player like click tabs on the ad, expand the ad, submit a form, take a survey, play a game.
+- VPAID: Helps video ad units to be interactive inside the video player by clicking tabs on the ad, expanding the ad, submitting a form, taking a survey, play a game.

 - VAST: Allows publishers to take control by specifying instructions to video players.

 - VPAID: Allows advertisers to track and measure users’ interaction with the ads.